background img

 Enhance your skills with free educational courses

-If you've been out of the loop for a while, it's a good idea to polish your skills and knowledge before jumping into the driver's seat as a small business owner.
+If you've been out of the loop for a while, it's a good idea to polish your skills and knowledge before jumping into the driver's seat as a owner.
 Fortunately, according to the AARP, there are plenty of options for free education targeted to seniors.
-Online, you can find everything from art and science to cooking .
-Check around with colleges; many will allow retirees to audit .
-You won't earn credits, but you'll have access to the same information as .
+Online, you can find everything from art and science to cooking classes.
+Check around with local colleges; many will allow retirees to audit classes.
+You won't earn credits, but you'll have access to the same information as students.
 Many states also offer free two-year college degrees for adults and seniors who never earned a degree.

 Write down what you know, and sell your words